 The Murad Code Project Team

-The Murad Code project is driven and supported by actors from numerous sectors across the world.
-It is spearheaded by the Institute for International Criminal Investigations (IICI), with a project team that works in collaboration with consultants and partners from across the globe, including survivors, civil-society organisations, governments, inter-governmental and other international organisations, and funders.
+The Murad Code project is driven and supported by people and organisations from numerous sectors across the world.
+It is spearheaded by the Institute for International Criminal Investigations (IICI), with a project team which works in collaboration with consultants and partners from across the globe, including survivors, civil-society organisations, governments, inter-governmental and other international organisations, and funders.

 Aida Spahic